-Some of the 2006 students graduated with papers on tractor calculus, small volume 4-manifolds and Runge-Kutta-Nystrōm numerical methods.
-Pure mathematics summer scholarships projects included the following subjects, the degree-diameter problem in graphs, comparative probability orderings in sets and geometric models in string theory.
+Some of the 2006 students studied or graduated with papers on tractor calculus, small volume 4-manifolds or Runge-Kutta-Nystrōm numerical methods.
+Pure mathematics summer scholarships projects included, amongst other subjects, the degree-diameter problem in graphs, comparative probability orderings in sets and geometric models in string theory.